buuug7/notes/road-map/frontend/css/css-basic.md

 }
 ```

-#### hexadecimal 十六进制
+### hexadecimal 十六进制

-colors in CSS can also be defined with hexadecimal values,like `#ffffff`.
+Colors in CSS can also be defined with hexadecimal values,like `#ffffff`.

-in hexadecimal ,we have 16 symbols to form numbers.0-9,A-F. just like RGB,a hexadecimal color value is a combination of Red,Green,and Blue,each of them being represent as a hexadecimal
+In hexadecimal, we have 16 symbols to form numbers 0-9, A-F. just like RGB, a hexadecimal color value is a combination of Red, Green, and Blue, each of them being represent as a hexadecimal value, like `DB` for Red, `4E` for green, and `44` for Blue. hexadecimal values are easier to copy and paste.

-value,like `DB` for Red,`4E` for green,and `44` for Blue. hexadecimal values are easier to copy and pase.
+### which one to pick?

-#### which one to pick?
+- if you don't intend to use any transparent color, stick to hexadecimal values, as they are easier to copy/paste and don't take much space in your code.

-- if you don't intend to use any transparent color,stick to hexadecimal values, as they are easier to copy/paste and don't take much space in your code.
+- if you want some transparency, convert your color from hex to rgba, and use the `rgba` color unit.
-- if you want some transparency , convert your color from hex to rgba,and use the `rgba` color unit.
+- if your want to play around with your color directly in the browser, try `hsl`.

-- if your want to play around with your color directly in the browser,try `hsl`.
+---

-### CSS Size units
+## CSS Size units

-sizing for content and space
+Sizing for content and space.

 there many CSS properties that require size units:

 - **font-size** defines the size of the text